 Several residential buildings will be completed in the north neighborhood, as well as one residential and one mixed-use development in the south neighborhood.
-An approximately 2.3-milion-square-foot commercial office tower with ground-floor retail will be constructed on Site

-26 in accordance with the BPC Master Plan.
-These projects will result in the continued evolution of the character of the north and south neighborhoods into a more densely populated area of high-rise residential and commercial development and institutional and recreational uses.
-The planned developments will convert undeveloped land into an assortment of active uses, generating new residents, shoppers, and workers.
+It is anticipated that these projects will result in the continued evolution of the character of the north and south neighborhoods into a more densely populated area of high-rise residential and commercial development and recreational uses.
+These developments will convert undeveloped land into an assortment of active uses, generating new residents, shoppers, and workers.
 Overall levels of activity will increase as a result of these projects and become more consistent with the levels of activity in the rest of BPC, creating a more cohesive neighborhood.
-Reconstruction of Route 9A between Chambers and West Thames Streets will be complete, along with improvements to the Route 9A promenade between West Thames Street and Battery Place.
+In addition, reconstruction of Route 9A between Vesey Street and Battery Place would be complete.
 Whether the reconstruction includes a short-bypass tunnel adjacent to the WTC Site or remains at-grade, roadway improvements are likely to improve traffic flow, allow for easier pedestrian crossings, and better connect BPC with the rest of Lower Manhattan.